python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_Restore(PyObject *type, PyObject *value, PyObject *traceback)

    Set the error indicator from the three objects.
 If the error indicator is already set, it is cleared first.
 If the objects are ``NULL``, the error indicator is cleared.
 Do not pass a ``NULL`` type and non-``NULL`` value or traceback.
 The exception type should be a class.
 Do not pass an invalid exception type or value.
 (Violating these rules will cause subtle problems later.)
 This call takes away a reference to each object: you must own a reference to each object before the call and after the call you no longer own these references.
 (If you don't understand this, don't use this function.
-I warned you.)
+   You have been warned.)

    .. note::